sweng-epfl/public/sdp/ExampleSummary.md

 I finished my task, but had a stressful few hours at the end of the sprint as I had to update my code to handle new features merged by others.

-In hindsight, I worked alone the entire week and missed our standup meeting due to another commitment.
+In hindsight, I worked alone the entire sprint and missed our standup meeting due to another commitment.
 Next time, I will coordinate more with the rest of the team, and plan my time so I do not miss our standup meetings.